- Why was Bill & Melinda Gates Agricultural Innovations created? What is its purpose?

 - Why do you call Bill & Melinda Gates Agricultural Innovations “Gates Ag One”?

-- Is Gates Ag One a grant-making organization?
+- Is Bill & Melinda Gates Agricultural Innovations™ a grant-making organization?

 Yes, we aim to use the most efficient and effective contractual tools to help us achieve our goals.
 Grants are one of these, as are collaborative agreements and contracts.